-The Compensation Committee does not seek to benchmark compensation based upon the peer group reviewed nor does the Compensation Committee currently employ any formulaic process in making compensation decisions.
-Rather, the Compensation Committee uses its subjective judgment based upon a review of all information, including an annual review for each named executive officer of his level of responsibility, contributions to our financial results and our overall performance.
+The Compensation Committee does not solely seek to benchmark compensation based upon the compensation peer group reviewed.
+To a significant degree, the Compensation Committee uses its subjective judgment based upon a review of all information, including an annual review for each named executive officer of his level of responsibility, contributions to our financial results and our overall performance.
 The Compensation Committee makes a generalized assessment of these factors and this information is not weighted in any specific manner.